vlad-n-v/AspNetCoreDiagnosticScenariosRus/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** This implementation prevents the delegate from being executed multiple times, by using the `async` lazy pattern: even if construction of the AsyncLazy instance happens multiple times ("cheap" operation), the delegate will be called only once.
+✅ **GOOD** This implementation prevents the delegate from being executed multiple times, by using the `async` lazy pattern: even if construction of the AsyncLazy instance happens multiple times ("cheap" operation), the delegate will be called only once.

 ```C#
 public class PersonController : Controller